Minimal charts of type (3,3): Preliminaries

 We showed the difference of a chart in a disk and in a 2-sphere (see \cite[Lemma 2.1]{ChartApp1}).
 This lemma follows from that there exists a natural one-to-one correspondence between $\{$charts in $S^2\}/$C-moves and $\{$charts in $D^2\}/$C-moves, conjugations (\cite[Chapter 23 and Chapter 25]{BraidBook}).
 To make the argument simple, we assume that the charts lie on the 2-sphere instead of the disk. \begin{assumption} In this paper, all charts are contained in the $2$-sphere $S^2$. \end{assumption} We have the special point in the 2-sphere $S^2$, called the point at infinity, denoted by $\infty$.
 In this paper, all charts are contained in a disk such that the disk does not contain the point at infinity $\infty$.

 Let $\Gamma$ be a chart.
-An edge of $\Gamma$ is the closure of a connected component of the set obtained by taking out all of white vertices and crossings from $\Gamma$.
-For each label $m$, we denote by $\Gamma_m$ the ``subgraph'' of $\Gamma$ consisting of all the edges of label $m$ and their vertices.
-We assume \begin{enumerate} \item[] {\rm an {\it edge} of $\Gamma_m$ is the closure of a connected component of the set obtained by taking out all the white vertices from $\Gamma_m$.} \end{enumerate} Thus \begin{enumerate} \item[] any vertex of $\Gamma_m$ is a black vertex or a white vertex.
-Hence any crossing of $\Gamma$ is not considered as a vertex of $\Gamma_m$.
-In this paper, an edge of label $m$ means an edge of $\Gamma$. \end{enumerate}
+For each label $m$, we denote by $\Gamma_m$ the subgraph of $\Gamma$ consisting of all the edges of label $m$ and their vertices.
+Let $L$ be the closure of a connected component of the set obtained by taking out all the white vertices from $\Gamma_m$.
+If $L$ contains at least one white vertex but does not contain any black vertex, then $L$ is called an {\it internal edge of label $m$}.
+Hence an internal edge may contain a crossing of $\Gamma$.

 Let $\Gamma$ be a chart, and $m$ a label of $\Gamma$.
 A {\it hoop} is a closed edge of $\Gamma$ without vertices (hence without crossings, neither).
-A {\it ring} is a closed edge of $\Gamma_m$ containing a crossing but not containing any white vertices.
-Let $e$ be an edge of $\Gamma$ or $\Gamma_m$.
-The edge $e$ is called a {\it free edge} if it has two black vertices.
-The edge $e$ is called a {\it terminal edge} if it has a white vertex and a black vertex.
-The edge $e$ is a {\it loop} if it is a closed edge with only one white vertex.
-Note that free edges, terminal edges, and loops may contain crossings of $\Gamma$.
+A {\it ring} is a simple closed curve in $\Gamma_m$ containing a crossing but not containing any white vertices.
+An edge of $\Gamma$ is called a {\it free edge} if it has two black vertices.
+An edge of $\Gamma$ is called a {\it terminal edge} if it has a white vertex and a black vertex.
+An internal edge of label $m$ is called a {\it loop} if it has only one white vertex.

 A hoop or a ring is said to be {\it simple} if one of the two complementary domains of the curve does not contain any white vertices.